-Recently, I contributed to the full-stack development and support of a robust web application in Enterprise, working on both frontend and backend repositories.
+Recently, I contributed to the full-stack development and support of a robust web on in Enterprise, working on both frontend and backend repositories.
 My tech stack included Python, Django, React, and our old friend HTML.
 I also gained experience working with Docker, AWS ECS, EC2, and IAM, along with tools and libraries like Postman, MySQL, and Material UI.

 I developed the app's initial unprotected URLs and public-facing branded web pages, ensuring seamless integration with the backend and external APIs like Stripe.
 I utilized manual testing with webhooks and the terminal CLI in both the local and development environments.
 This crucial step ensured seamless data flow between the frontend and backend systems.